 It is estimated that Americans leave 429 million vacation days unused every year.

-In fact, research from Project: Time Off found that as a nation we're taking a week less of vacation annually than we did 15 years ago.
+In fact, research from the U.S. Travel Association found that as a nation we're taking a week less of vacation annually than we did 15 years ago.
 And even if we do take time off, many Americans are staying plugged into work – checking email and phone messages – so they don’t truly get away.
 And this isn’t a good thing.